I’m not proud of this story.

 Taking my mother around, I spotted other students.
 We were like ghosts, haunting the school we were about to leave.
 We eyed one another: the boy who’d once showed me his belly; his locally famous father had beat him so badly he was bruised all over his stomach and chest.
 There was the girl who ruled the class, basically because she was blonde and her father owned a popular barbeque chain.
 There was also the girl I was friends with; a highlight of my life at Citadel Square Christian School was going with her to Kerrison’s, on King Street.
 In that old, rotting department store, she modeled bikinis for me, doing a twirl each time.
 I got to pick which one she bought.
 Whenever I needed to cheer myself up, I thought of her twirl.

 Sitting In the school parking lot, we laughed and talked about our futures.
-Carol was going to attend the Catholic high school down the block and near the college, where it was white.
+Carol was going to attend the Catholic high school down the block and near the college.
 I wanted to go there, but my mother wouldn’t allow it.
 She was worried I’d confuse my being an Episcopalian with being Roman Catholic—or something, I was never certain of the logic.
 I was destined to go to First Baptist.
 I was also destined to have a miserable time there, eventually transferring out.

 But that night was filled with hope.
 Carol and I (and our third wheel) promised each other we’d be friends forever.
 I adored Carol and had always found it easier to talk to girls than boys.
 With girls, you could talk about relationships.
-In Charleston, boys only wanted to talk about football and other boring things like NASCAR and fishing.
+In Charleston, boys only wanted to talk about football and other boring things like NASCAR, fishing, and whether Peterbilt trucks were better than Mack trucks.

 Girls had always treated me differently than the other boys: They talked about private things with me, stuff the other boys were desperate to hear, like when they had their periods.
 Usually, I just listened.
 If they asked for advice about boys, I gave it.
 Sometimes, I talked about my own body.
 Mostly, we never kissed and rarely did we even touch.
 I was fascinated by how they navigated a world of stupid boys and I wanted their advice on how to navigate it, too.